LG Recalls 500,000 Electric Ranges After Fires and Pet Deaths

 What This Means for Repair Pros

-If you're servicing any freestanding electric range with front-mounted knobs — regardless of brand — mention this recall pattern to the customer.
+If you're servicing any electric range with front-mounted knobs — regardless of brand — mention this recall pattern to the customer.
 It's a 30-second conversation that could prevent a fire.

 The Bigger Issue